-Next I cut out the red section of the frame but I left a few guides to help me centet it better.
+Next, I cut out the red section of the frame but I left a few guides to help me center it better.

 I traced it again and then, keeping the guides, I cut out the brown border and completed the frame.

-Once traced, I had painted it with red and blue.
+Once traced, I painted it red and blue.

-Start with the red, if you make any mistakes, it can be easily fixed with blue paint after.
+Start with the red, if you make any mistakes, they can be easily fixed with blue paint after.

 My mistake was not to leave borders and so two of the letters came out incomplete.